 You can sell physical and digital products, subscriptions, and services on Squarespace.
 Wix allows for the sales of subscriptions and services through the use of third-party apps.

-Abandoned carts functionality is available on Wix and Squarespace but it comes at an advanced and cheaper rate when using Wix.
+Abandoned carts functionality is available on Wix and Squarespace, but it comes at an advanced and cheaper rate when using Wix.

-When it comes to the point-of-sale functionality, Wix allows you to accept payment from multiple countries, but Squarespace restricts you to only the US.
+Regarding point-of-sale functionality, Wix allows you to accept payment from multiple countries, but Squarespace restricts you to only the US.

 But ranking high demands that you fix in the appropriate keywords, Meta titles, and more.

-Wix and Squarespace’s common SEO features include customizable meta descriptions, and image alt attributes.
+Wix and Squarespace’s common SEO features include customizable meta descriptions and image alt attributes.
 It also has keyword support, Google integrations, SSL security, meta descriptions, and more.